Daniel Inman: Personal life

-Research and Career
+Career

-Inman is the Kelly Johnson Collegiate Professor of Aerospace Engineering at the University of Michigan.
-He also holds adjunct appointments at Virginia Tech in Mechanical Engineering and at the University of Bristol as Brunel Chair in Intelligent Materials and Structures.
+Inman is the Harm Buning Collegiate Professor of Aerospace Engineering at the University of Michigan.
+He formerly helds adjunct appointments at Virginia Tech in Mechanical Engineering and at the University of Bristol as Brunel Chair in Intelligent Materials and Structures.
+He has additionally held adjunct or visiting positions in the Division of Applied Mathematics at Brown University and inmathematics at the University of Southern California.

 He began his career teaching physics at Grand Rapids Educational Park (1970–1976) and later held research and teaching roles at Michigan State University and Bell Laboratories.
-From 1980 to 1992, he served in various academic and leadership positions at the State University of New York, including professor and chair of Mechanical and Aerospace Engineering.
+From 1980 to 1992, he served in various academic and leadership positions at the State University of New York at Buffalo, including professor and chair of Mechanical and Aerospace Engineering.

 Inman joined Virginia Tech in 1992, where he directed the Mechanical Systems Laboratory and later the Center for Intelligent Material Systems and Structures.
 He held the Samuel Herrick and George R. Goodson endowed professorships and held joint or affiliate appointments in mathematics, aerospace, and ocean engineering.
 He moved to the University of Michigan in 2011.

+At Michigan, Inman subsequently served as chair of the Department of Aerospace Engineering, a role in which he was serving in 2016 when he was named principal investigator on a multi-university Air Force Office of Scientific Research grant on avian-inspired morphing aircraft.

+Research

+Inman's research applies smart materials and structures to aerospace engineering problems, including energy harvesting, structural health monitoring, vibration suppression, and morphing aircraft.
+He leads the Adaptive Intelligent and Multifunctional Structures (AIMS) Laboratory at the University of Michigan, which studies the intersection of controls, structural dynamics, and materials science in aerospace applications.